marcodelapierre/swarm/README.md

 Swarm is a script designed to simplify submitting a group of commands to the Biowulf cluster.

-It has been forked from the original NIH one, to run at Pawsey Supercomputing Centre.
+This version has been forked from the original NIH one, to run at Pawsey Supercomputing Centre.

+## Quick start

+Suppose inyour work directory you have a text file called `list`, that contains a long list of serial commands to be executed through Slurm.

+* To run them as one job/one core per command type: `swarm -f list`
+* To run as job packs, to fill entire nodes of the cluster, run: `swarm -f list -p auto`

+You can set memory and thread requirements using `-g` and `-t`, respectively.
+Multi-threaded swarms are currently not compatible with multi-packed swarms.

+Run `swarm -h` for additional options.

 ## How swarm works

 The `swarm` script accepts a number of input parameters along with a file containing a list of commands that otherwise would be run on the command line.  `swarm` parses the commands from this file and writes them to a series of command scripts.
 Then a single batch script is written to execute these command scripts in a slurm job array, using the user's inputs to guide how slurm allocates resources.

+### Packing

+Packing a swarm means running multiple commands per subjob in parallel, by allocating multiple cores and running one command per core.
+This can be quite useful when running on systems (such as Magnus at Pawsey Supercomputing Centre) where the minimum job allocation is an entire node; packing allows to maximise usage of hardware resources.

 ### Bundling versus folding

 Bundling a swarm means running two or more commands per subjob serially, uniformly.
 For example, if there are 1000 commands in a swarm, and the bundle factor is 5, then each subjob will run 5 commands serially, resulting in 200 subjobs in the job array.

-Folding a swarm means running commands serially in a subjob only if the number of subjobs exceed the maximum array size (maxarraysize = 1000).
+Folding a swarm means running commands serially in a subjob only if the number of subjobs exceed the maximum array size (`maxarraysize` = 1000).
 This is a new concept.
-Previously, if a swarm exceeded the maxarraysize, then either the swarm would fail, or the swarm would be autobundled until it fit within the maxarraysize number of subjobs.
+Previously, if a swarm exceeded the `maxarraysize`, then either the swarm would fail, or the swarm would be autobundled until it fit within the `maxarraysize` number of subjobs.
 Thus, if a swarm had 1001 commands, it would be autobundled with a bundle factor of 2 into 500 subjobs, with 2 commands serially each.
 With folding, this would still result in 1000 subjobs, but one subjob would have 2 serial commands, while the rest have 1.

-### Packing

-Packing a swarm means running multiple commands per subjob in parallel, by allocating multiple cores and running one command per core.
-This can be quite useful when running on systems (such as Magnus at Pawsey Supercomputing Centre) where the minimum job allocation is an entire node; packing allows to maximise usage of hardware resources.

 ## Behind the scenes